Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Efficient market and the martingale approach

 where $M_{\widetilde{B}_t}(b)$ is the stochastic process

 Indeed, using

 we see that

-which indeed corresponds to the standard Brownian motion.
+which indeed corresponds to the probability density of the standard Brownian motion.
 Thus, with respect to measure $\mQ$, the process with drift, $\widetilde{B}_t$, becomes a standard Brownian motion and is thus a martingale.
-The measure $\mQ$ is called the equivalent martingale measure.
+The measure $\mQ$ is called the equivalent martingale measure.}

-Consider now the Geometric Brownian motion~(\ref{eq:GBM}), which we rewrite below as
+{Consider now the Geometric Brownian motion~(\ref{eq:GBM}), which we rewrite below as

 with